banklab/banklab.github.io/index.md

 **25.10.2022:** We are hosting [Helen Alexander](https://www.ed.ac.uk/biology/groups/alexander), Group Leader at the University of Edinburgh, Scotland, for an [IEE seminar](https://www.iee.unibe.ch/studies/lecture_series_in_ecology_and_evolution/index_eng.html)

+**31.05.2022:** Loïc gives a talk at the [iPOLS meeting](https://gdripols.wordpress.com/meeting-montpellier-2021/) at Montpellier, France with title: "Evolutionary rescue in fluctuating environment"

 **24.05.2022:** We are co-hosting [Michael Turelli](https://biology.ucdavis.edu/people/michael-turelli), Distinguished Professor at the Evolution and Ecology Center for Population Biology, UC Davis, USA, for an [IEE seminar](https://www.iee.unibe.ch/studies/lecture_series_in_ecology_and_evolution/index_eng.html)

 **24.05.2022:** We are hosting [Chaitanya Gokhale](https://tecoevo.github.io/), Group Leader at the Max-Planck Institute for Evolutionary Biology in Plön, Germany, for a seminar on "The power of belief - how collective narratives catalyze cooperation"